BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/introduction.md

 If there is a missing file format that SOLIDWORKS supports, [please reach out to us and our team will add it](https://bluebyte.biz/contact).

+> [!TIP]
+> Keep an eye on our roadmap of features for the current year and next year by vising the [roadmap page](/src/pdmpublisher_roadmap.html) frequently.

 ### Getting started

 Please see our guide for the SOLIDWORKS add-in [here](/src/pdmpublishersolidworks.html) and the PDM task [here](/src/pdmpublisher.html) .

 ## PDMShell (PDM Professional Only)

 PDMShell is a command-line automation tool for SOLIDWORKS PDM Professional.
-It helps automate common vault operations such as searching files, updating data cards, running batch processes, and performing migration or maintenance tasks.
+It helps automate common vault operations such as searching files, updating data cards, running batch processes, and per
+\forming migration or maintenance tasks.

 For more information, please visit [PDMShell.com](https://pdmshell.com).

+## PDM2Excel
+PDM2Excel is a task add-in for exporting SOLIDWORKS assemblies as Excel spreadsheets with thumbnails.
+Since the introduction of PDM2Excel’s core functionality in SOLIDWORKS PDM 2025, we are in the process of retiring this product.

 # Getting support

-## Continuous Improvement and Support

-At Blue Byte Systems, we are committed to continuous improvement and providing exceptional support to our customers.
-Our products are regularly updated with new features and enhancements based on user feedback.
-We also offer comprehensive documentation and dedicated support to help you get the most out of our solutions.

-> **How to reach out?**
->
-> If you need support, please reach out to us by clicking the button below:
->
 > [Get Support](https://bluebyte.biz/contact)